BrainGate Data Visualization

 Overview: BrainGate, is a technology that allows patients to control computer interfaces with their brains and is developed at Brown University.
 I worked with a team of Computer Science students at Brown to design and develop an interactive data visualization tool for the BrainGate researchers.
 BrainGate seeks to restore the independence of people affected by various neurologic diseases.
 While patients use BrainGate technology, researchers collect data on the patients’ cursor movements and clicks.
 In order to improve their technology, the researchers needed an intuitive way to visualize and analyze the data they collect.
 This project was done as a freelance project as part of a Computer Science class at Brown titled “Creating Modern Web Applications.”

 Tools: Github, Sketch, Principle, Illustrator, Google drive, pens and paper, whiteboards, Sublime

 Original Problem Statement

-Interviews: We interviewed our users to learn about their jobs, the tools they use and their day to day experiences.
-This project is very unique in that we have a very small and specific user group that could quickly give us feedback and who can continue to improve their program as they use it.
+Interviews: We interviewed our users to learn about their jobs, the tools they use and their day-to-day experiences.
+This project is very unique in that we have a very small and specific user group that could quickly give us feedback and who could continue to improve their program as they used it.